Thyroid nodule

 What is a thyroid nodule?

-A thyroid nodule is a small lump that forms within the thyroid gland.
+A thyroid nodule is a discrete lump that forms within the thyroid gland.
 The thyroid sits at the front of the neck and produces hormones that regulate metabolism, energy levels, heart rate, and temperature balance.

 Symptoms of thyroid nodules